 Festivals report their income comes from a diversity of revenue.
 On average, organizations report no singular source generates more than 20% of their revenue.
 This balance can make for wonderful financial diversity, particularly in a pre/current recession period with high inflation like now.
 Overreliance on a particular revenue source can leave your organization financially vulnerable.
 Within some specific budget categories, organizations report sponsorship and admission revenue rising to the mid-20%.
 As you look ahead to 2023, consider where you might expand revenue generation in other categories to inflation-proof and recession-proof your sponsorship and admission dollars.

 Interestingly, organizations report, on average, 7% of their budget comes from submissions.
 This contradicts the oft-repeated idea that festivals make their money at the expense of filmmakers.
 While there is much progress to be made on filmmaker compensation, it is important to combat myths around festival sustainability.
-Of course, this number reflects the 108 organizations who participated in the survey, not the entire field.
-Yet there is opportunity here to communicate with filmmakers about the quality of festivals they engage with and how these budgets may look different than other festivals whose interests may lay in profit generation over all else.
+Of course, this number reflects the 108 organizations that participated in the survey, not the entire field.
+Yet there is an opportunity here to communicate with filmmakers about the quality of festivals they engage with and how these budgets may look different than other festivals whose interests may lay in profit generation over all else.

 Overall, this is great news because it reflects our nimbleness.
 The diversity of revenue streams gives your organization multiple paths to address funding much of what is outlined below.
-There are ample opportunities to increase our budget and reallocate our existing budgets towards the most valuable resource of our organizations: our people.
+There are ample opportunities to increase our budget and reallocate our existing budgets toward the most valuable resource of our organizations: our people.

 Can you move up in your organization?